Dapp-Learning-DAO/Dapp-Learning/README-en.md

 We are designed for developers with basic skills to step into blockchain DAPP development, where they can get close to **DeFi, NFT, DAO, CRYPTO** projects.
 We hope we could not only give **junior developers** an executable and simplest blockchain **DAPP** learning roadmap, but also present **advanced developers** with a platform for communication and cooperation.

 We, incubated from [rebase university](https://docs.qq.com/doc/DS0hYTUJiUVlqVXVQ),  are a learning group to study the mainstream DAPP projects and share thoughts and comments every week.
 Here, each one is charged with specific tasks.
-The weekly meetups will be recorded and uploaded to  [the rebase account](https://space.bilibili.com/382886213) on Bilibili.
+The weekly meetups will be recorded and uploaded to  [Dapp Learning](https://www.youtube.com/channel/UCdJKZVxO55N3n2BQYXMDAcQ) on Youtube.

 We adhere to the concept of [open source university](https://github.com/rebase-network/Rebase-University) and follow DAO's governance.
 Currently, we are sponsored by [Ethereum foundation](https://esp.ethereum.foundation/en/), and the funds will be awarded to whoever makes big contributions to us.
 Please follow us on Twitter [@Dapp_Learning](https://twitter.com/Dapp_Learning) or WeChat Official Account [Welcome to Dapp-Learning](https://mp.weixin.qq.com/s/79eRMtB_yz8G6H8_saCeLw) to keep track of our latest progress.